Skip to content

 • Inlays – An inlay consists of the RFID chip and tag antennae on a piece of film with an optional adhesive.zebra rfid tag with inlay

-• Labels – RFID labels are designed for peel-and-stick applications.
+• Labels – RFID labels are designed for peel-and-stick applications and are versatile enough to tackle most applications.

 • Wristband – RFID-encoded wristbands are useful in healthcare for the seamless and instantaneous collection of patient information.

-There are certain factors that will have an effect on what tags you should use.
+Certain factors will impact what RFID tags you should use.
 A few factors that affect RFID read performance include:

-• Inlay size – a larger RFID inlay gives your longer read ranges.
+• Inlay size – A larger RFID inlay gives you longer read ranges.

-• Material surface and the environment – The surface of the tagged item and the environment it passes through affect the read range.
+• Material surface – The surface of the tagged item and the environment it passes through affect the tag’s accuracy and durability.

 Getting Started with RFID